Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 Why is it important for the foot to be in contact with the footplate in the first place?
 The footplate protects the foot from injury, provides weight-bearing (distributing weight along the buttocks, posterior thighs, and soles of the feet), and provides stability for functional tasks.

 Benefits of Movement of the Knee

 Ok, so keeping the feet on those footplates is important.
 What does this have to do with providing movement at the knee?
-Dynamic footrests provide movement of the knee while keeping the feet on the footplates.
-Movement at the knee diffuses force and can meet 3 primary goals:
+Dynamic footrests provide movement of the legs while keeping the feet on the footplates.
+Movement at the legs diffuses force and can meet 3 primary goals:

 - Breaking up extension

 - Protecting the wheelchair frame from damage

 Flexion tends to break up extensor tone, and so the knees are often flexed and strapped to the footplates to maintain that position.
 However, many clients will continue to extend against this static solution.
 Dynamic components allow knee extension, absorb and diffuse force, and then facilitate a return to a starting position.
 This can break up extension more effectively and may be better tolerated by the client than a static solution.

 Challenges With Static Footrests

 Significant forces can lead to pain and even injury of the lower extremity joints, particularly the knees and ankles.
 One client I work with ruptured both patellar tendons extending in his static seating system and wheelchair.
 He now uses dynamic footrests and his knees are no longer red and swollen.

 Significant forces can also lead to the footplates being “pushed” out of alignment and even cause damage to the footrest hanger assembly.
 Dynamic components diffuse this force, maintaining component alignment and protecting the frame from damage.